Maggelino/Client-Folder/README.md

 ## Styled client folder for Foundation for Apps

-This client folder is part of a school project and if you switch this client folder with the defult client folder created during installation of Foundation for Apps.
-You get a single page web application based on Foundation for Apps, powered by Gulp, Angular, and libsass.
+This client folder is part of a school project.
+You can switch this client folder with the defult client folder created during installation of Foundation for Apps and you get a single page web application based on Foundation for Apps, powered by Gulp, Angular, and libsass.
 It has Dynamic Routing built with Templates and Views.
+Pls notice still work in progress!

 ### Get Started